ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Authorization Objects

-An ACME authorization object represents server's authorization for an account to represent an identifier.
+An ACME authorization object represents a server's authorization for an account to represent an identifier.
 In addition to the identifier, an authorization includes several metadata fields, such as the status of the authorization (e.g., "pending", "valid", or "revoked") and which challenges were used to validate possession of the identifier.